Neilfoster/eco-commerce/README.md

 * Pushing all my latest code to GitHub ready for deployment via Heroku's GitHub function where you can deploy from GitHub to the app.

-### When you deploy your app successfully Heroku will give you the URL where your app is hosted
+* When you deploy your app successfully Heroku will give you the URL where your app is hosted

 * If your deployment in unsuccessful Heroku will log the cause of the error , which you can see in the 'view log ' section on the Heroku site.
 Here you can find a detailed view of what has caused your application not to work successfully.

 ## Acknowledgements
+ I would like to give a huge thanks to my mentor Brian Macharia who helped me so much in getting through this project while a huge global pandemic was taking part in the background.
+Also a massive thank you to all the Code Institute's student support team who helped me so many times to understand some of the concepts I had been stuck on .